Prolotherapy – The Foundation of Regenerative Medicine

 Ligament injury and instability is common in many (if not most) pain conditions.
 Ligaments are strong fibrous structures that connect bones with other bones to form the support for joints and the spine.
 Injuries, repetitive activities and poor posture can cause stretching and tearing of these ligaments.
 This leads to weak and unstable joints and spinal structures that can result in painful degenerative conditions.
 The lack of stability can result in muscle spasms and fatigue from trying to guard the unstable area, nerve irritation through muscle spasms, altered postures, bone spurs and disc herniations.
 Treating ligament instability with prolotherapy is vital for successful treatment of most painful conditions.
 Luckily, prolotherapy is a safe and effective treatment for ligament instability.
 Once the ligaments regain strength and stability, the joints and spinal structures are able to heal and regain their function.

 Prolotherapy was coined in the 1940’s by Dr. George S. Hackett.
-After years of clinical experience, he noted that relaxation of ligaments of the spine and joints was responsible for many back pain conditions.
-He also noted that injecting dextrose solutions in these ligaments would treat these conditions.
-Over many years since, multiple laboratory and clinical studies confirmed that injecting ligaments with dextrose increases their size, strength and tightness.
+After years of clinical experience, he noted that relaxation of ligaments of the spine and joints was responsible for many back pain conditions — and that injecting dextrose solutions in these ligaments would treat these conditions.
+Since then, multiple laboratory and clinical studies confirmed that injecting ligaments with dextrose increases their size, strength and tightness.
 Dextrose, at concentrations of 15% or higher, causes a brief inflammation at the injection site.
 This stimulates specialized cells known as fibroblasts to lay down collagen fibers, making the ligaments and tendons thicker and stronger.
-Several weeks after the injection, these new collagen fibers contract making the ligaments tighter.
-This tightening and strengthening of the ligaments provides improved support for the joints and spinal segments.
+Several weeks after the injection, these new collagen fibers contract making the ligaments tighter, providing improved support for the joints and spinal segments.

 How is Prolotherapy Performed?